mvogel3/think-python/notes.md

 * in a fruitful function, it is a good idea to ensure that every possible path through the program hits a return statement!!
 * must use a print statement in order for fruitful functions to show in console when invoked.
 * without the print statement, could you then pass the return value of a function as an argument for another function?
+* if you can write a recursive definition of something, you can write a python program to evaluate it.

 #### Key Aspects of Incremental Programming <br>
 1) Start with a working program and make small incremental changes.
 At any point, if there is an error, you should have a good idea where it is.